ariel-rios-movile/pdi/sources/objectives/productivity.txt

   Have a chat with Rodrigo Miró to aprove renting a room in `Urban Station`_.

 **2016-09-01**
-  Defined developers metrics to use (need to concensuate).
+  Developers metrics to use needs to be consensuated; this particular objective is **abandoned**.

 **2016-09-02**
   Sent meeting details to talk about in there, price and rent requirements.